Mr6MJT/CYBOST/README.md

 # for whom this tool?
 This tool will help basic social engineers,linux users,cyber security students

+# What you can do by this tool?
++this tool is under development+

+-build virus.
+-ecnrypt text.
+-decrypt text.
+-ecrypt python file.
+-Overwrite a file to hide its contents, and optionally delete it.
+-strip a binary file.
+-.asm -> .o
+-.o -> binary executable file.
+-dissassemble a file.
+-echo server.
+-chat with your friends online [soon].
+-generate malware [soon].
+-check open ports [soon].
+-ddos attack [soon].

 # it's easy to use
 you can use this tool easily